groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/_index.en.md

     # feature loop
     - title: "All popular file formats are supported"
       content: "Many file and document formats are supported by GroupDocs.Watermark solution.
-PDF, Microsoft Office Word, Excel, PowerPoint, images like JPEG, PNG, GIF, BMP, Visio, emails etc. could be protected with our watermarks."
+PDF, Microsoft Office Word, Excel, PowerPoint, images like JPEG, PNG, GIF, BMP, Visio diagrams, emails etc. could be protected with our watermarks."

     # feature loop
     - title: "Search and update watermarks"